The main proposal deadline for AAT time in Semester 14B (August 2014 - January 2015) is:

-AAO is planning to upgrade the CCDs in AAOmega and to replace the SPIRAL IFU feed for AAOmega with the new KOALA IFU feed.
+AAO is planning to upgrade the CCDs in AAOmega during Semester 14A.
+It is expected that the quantum efficiency will be significantly higher in the red channel, and that both CCDs will be cosmetically improved.
 More details can be found on the instrument status page.

 - Remote observing:

-From Semester 13A the AAO has been encouraging remote observing from AAO headquarters as an option for all AAT instruments.
-Remote observing from the AAO's North Ryde headquarters has been successfully demonstrated for UCLES, IRIS2 and 2dF+AAOmega.
+Since Semester 13A the AAO has been encouraging remote observing from AAO headquarters as an option for all AAT instruments.
+Remote observing from the AAO's North Ryde headquarters has been successfully demonstrated for all facility instruments.
 We are developing a framework for offsite remote observing at a later stage, in order to allow astronomers across Australia to observe from their home institutions.
 Until that system is ready, observers who wish to travel to Sydney to carry out remote observations can continue to access the existing Travel and Accommodation support offered to AAT observers.
-Observers who wish to carry out their observations from the AAT should contact the AAT Head of Science, Andrew Hopkins, at ahopkins -@- aao.gov.au.

-The AAO and NOAO/CTIO have initiated a time-swap arrangement, to allow our respective communities to maximise the scientific facilities and opportunities to which we have access.
-The DECam imager on the 4m Blanco telescope is available, having completed commissioning and Science Verification.
-CTIO are installing and verifying the repaired f/8 secondary mirror, meaning that f/8 instruments (the ISPI IR imager and the Hydra multi-object optical spectrograph) are also available in semester 14A.
-All scheduled observations in 14A will be carried out in classical mode with observers required to travel to the telescope.
+The AAO and NOAO/CTIO have initiated a time-swap arrangement, to allow our respective communities to maximise their scientific opportunities through acess to a broader range of facilities.
+The f/8 secondary in the 4m Blanco telescope has been repaired and reinstalled.
+In Semester 14B, the DECam imager, the ISPI IR imager and the COSMOS spectrograph are available for Australian proposals.
+COSMOS is scheduled for commissioning in Semester 14A, and will consequently be offered in shared-risk mode in 14B.
+Imaging and longslit spectroscopy (slit width of 0.6" or 0.9") are available.
+All scheduled observations in 14B will be carried out in classical mode with observers required to travel to the telescope.

-In Semester 14A there will be 15 nights available to the Australian community to apply for CTIO time.
+In Semester 14B there will be 5 nights available to the Australian community to apply for CTIO time.

 The standard proposal page limits and recommendations regarding technical justifications should be followed.
 The proposals will be assessed by ATAC, and graded proposals provided to CTIO for scheduling.

 ATAC reminds the community that page limits and formatting requirements for AAT proposals are strictly enforced.
-The main science case of your proposal should be no more than three pages long, and this semester ATAC is requesting a maximum of two pages for the Science Case and a maximum of one page for Technical Justification.
+The main science case of your proposal should be no more than three pages long, with a maximum of two pages for the Science Case and a maximum of one page for Technical Justification.
 All figures and references must also fit within those three pages.
 Excessively long or dense proposals will be rejected without review.
 Please see the section "How to Apply for AAT Time" below for further guidance on the form and content of AAT proposals.

 How to Apply for AAT Time - the Basic Steps